joaomlourenco/stocksize/README.md

 ### Nesting Different Page/Stock Sizes

   Multiple paper/stock sizes can be nested.
-With each `\restorestocksize` command, the previous size is resmued.
+With each `\restorestocksize` command, the previous size is resumed.

 ```latex
   This page has the default size  (e.g., a4paper).